MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-goals.md

 ![Screenshot of a scorecard.](media/mobile-apps-goals/power-bi-mobile-app-scorecard-status-filters.png)

 Tap the status buttons in the summary to filter for the goals with the selected status.
 You can select multiple filters.
 Tap the Goals button to clear the filters.
-The image below shows the scorecard filtered by Completed and Behind status.
+The image above shows the scorecard filtered by Completed and Behind status.

-In the scorecard, goals are listed in cards.
+In the scorecard, goals are represented by cards.

 ![Screenshot of a goal tile in a scorecard.](media/mobile-apps-goals/power-bi-mobile-app-goals-tile.png)